flipisu/FLIP/README.md

 SOFTWARE REQUIREMENTS

-FLIP has been tested with the following software:
+FLIP is still being tested but it has been proved successfully with the following auxiliary software:

 -JRE 1.5 or higher
--Apache Tomcat 6.0 and 7.0 (FLIP does not work with Tomcat 8) -MySQL Server 5.5 or Higher
+-Apache Tomcat 6.0 or 7.0 (FLIP does not work with Tomcat 8) -MySQL Server 5.5 or Higher

 One of the installation steps of MySQL requires to set its root password.
 By Default, FLIP assumes this password is set as "FlipWeb".
 If you want to change it (This is recommendable), you need to update a global variable, named "password", which is hard coded.
-You can find it at /FlipWeb/src/edu/iastate/ansci/flip/database/DatabaseFlip.java
+You can find it at /FlipWeb/src/edu/iastate/ansci/flip/database/DatabaseFlip.java (unpack war file)

 Then, you need to download the following sql script: Flip_Database_2016_01_05_No_Examples.sql.
 Example: %> mysql -u root -p < Flip_Database_2016_01_05_No_Examples.sql